Melissa Hortman: Minnesota House of Representatives

 Hortman speaks to press after becoming Speaker of the House (January 2019).

 Hortman was elected to the Minnesota House of Representatives in 2004, defeating Republican incumbent Stephanie Olsen, and was reelected every two years thereafter until her death.
 She first ran unsuccessfully in 1998, and again in 2002.

 Hortman served as an assistant majority leader from 2007 to 2010 and as minority whip from 2011 to 2012.
 From 2013 to 2014 she served as House speaker pro tempore and chaired the Energy Policy Committee.
 She served as deputy minority leader from 2015 to 2016.
 After Paul Thissen retired, Hortman was elected by her caucus to be minority leader from 2017 to 2018.
 When the DFL caucus retook the majority in the 2018 election, her colleagues elected her Speaker of the House.

-In her first term, Hortman was an outspoken advocate for the Northstar Commuter Rail line, which runs through her district.
+In her first term, Hortman was an outspoken advocate for the Northstar Commuter Rail line, which ran through her district.
 She also supported a new stadium for the Minnesota Twins.
 She was an advocate for environmental issues and the effort to bring the 2020 Summer Olympics to Minnesota.
 She was pro-choice, supported gun control policies, and opposed voter identification initiatives.
 In 2008, Hortman managed the DFL floor operation during a successful attempt to override then-Governor Tim Pawlenty's veto of a gas tax increase.
 While chair of the Energy Policy Committee, she was the chief author of the state's solar energy standard and community solar laws.

 Hortman served as the minority leader of the Minnesota House of Representatives from 2017 to 2019 and as the 61st Speaker of the Minnesota House of Representatives from 2019 to 2025.